Astronants/Decalc-o-Mania/README.txt

 If you find bugs or have suggestions, let me know on Github.

 ==CHANGELOG==
+2.0.2
+- Fixed bug with the patch not being written correctly
+- Known bug: due to ModuleManager running before Decalc'o'mania, you have to start the game twice to apply the changes to the textures.
 2.0.1
 - Fixed bug with the patch not being deleted at the end of the loading
 - Updated InstallCheck and ModuleManager